 Our passionate professors are here to help

-Gain practical experience through a work-study placement that will enrich your studies and build your resume.
-Social Sciences student Janessa, for example, did an internship at the U.S. Consulate General Toronto, where she conducted research and prepared briefing documents for the U.S. Ambassador to Canada on diverse policy issues.
+Gain practical experience through a work-study placement, internship or research opportunity that will enrich your studies and build your resume.
+Social Sciences student Janessa, for example, did an internship at the U.S. Consulate General Toronto, while anthropology students can gain hands-on experience working with artifacts in our anthropology labs.

 Diverse Career Options